actinia-org/actinia-core/docker/README.md

   ```
 - make sure that the file is added in the `docker/actiia-core-dev/Dockerfile` with e.g. `COPY docker/actinia-core-dev/endpoints.csv /etc/default/actinia_endpoints.csv`
 - add `endpoints_config = /etc/default/actinia_endpoints.csv` to the `API` section in the `docker/actinia-core-dev/actinia.cfg` file
-- then build and run actinia dev-setup as normally
+- then build and run actinia dev-setup as usual.

 <a id="grass-gis"></a>
 # Testing GRASS GIS inside a container